amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 using the simple protocol.

-It's interesting to consider how the plan itself may be cached, because that is where the problems with partitioned tables that I want to talk about can be traced to.
+It's interesting to consider how the plan itself may be cached, because that is where the problems with partitioned tables can be traced to.
 The backend code relies on the plancache module which hosts the plan caching logic.
 When presented with the parse tree of a query, its job is to figure out if a plan matching the query already exists and if one does, check if it's still valid by acquiring read locks all the relations that it scans.
-If any of the relations has changed since the plan was created, this validation step detects those changes and triggers replanning.
+If any of the relations has changed since the plan was created, this validation step (the locking) detects those changes and triggers replanning.

-An important bit about such a cached plan is that plancache does not pass the parameter values that the `EXECUTE` would have provided to the planner, so it is a *generic* (parameter-value-indepedent) plan.
-The plan is in most cases same as the one plancache would get by passing the parameter values, because the planner is smart enough, for example, to determine that an index on `colname` can be used to optimize both `colname = <constant-value>` and `colname = $1`.
+An important bit about such a cached plan is that, when creating it, the plancache would not have passed the parameter values mentioned in `EXECUTE` to the planner, so it is a *generic* (parameter-value-indepedent) plan.
+The plan is in most cases same as the one plancache would get by passing the parameter values, because the planner is smart enough, for example, to determine that an index on `colname` can be used to optimize both `colname = <constant-value>` and `colname = $1` and perform other optimizations in the absence of the actual constant values to compare against the table/index statistics.

-Parameter values not being available to the planner when creating a generic plan can be a big problem if the query contains partitioned tables.
+Parameter values not being available to the planner when creating a generic plan can be a big problem if the query contains partitioned tables though.
 Partition pruning can be very helpful to create an optimal plan containing only the partitions whose bounds that match the values mentioned in the `WHERE` condition.
 Without parameter values pruning cannot occur, so the generic plan must include *all* partitions.

 Note that pruning does occur during execution (*run-time pruning*) using the parameter values provided be `EXECUTE`, though there are a number of steps that must occur before the pruning